Our History

 Our Roots

 The Episcopal Diocese of Oklahoma had a humble beginning that would be acknowledged as a Diocese on January 16th, 1938.
-Our Diocese's story is a testament to our people's resilience and unwavering faith.
+Our Diocese's story is a testament to our people's resilience and faith.
 At the heart of our Diocese are our 66 congregations.
 In communities across Oklahoma, small and large, rural and urban, led by full-time or part-time clergy and dedicated lay leaders, Episcopalians gather to worship, form disciples of Jesus of all ages, and love and serve our neighbors.

 Our Timeline